-Between medical expenses, car payments and rent, it can be hard to find room to give, no matter how much you want to contribute to a good cause.
+Between medical expenses, car payments and rent, it can be hard to find room in your budget to give, no matter how much you want to contribute to a good cause.
 With the following tips, you can still help those in need even while on a tight budget yourself.

 Pick a Cause You Care About